wailsapp/wails/v3/wep/proposals/titlebar-buttons/proposal.md

 ## Backwards Compatibility

-This is not backwards compatible as we remove the old `Disable*Button` options.
+This is not backwards compatible as we remove the old button disable options.

 ## Test Plan

-As part of the implementation, an example will be created in `v3/examples` to test the functionality.
+As part of the implementation, the window example will be updated to test the functionality.

 ## Reference Implementation